The Petrified Forest

-The Petrified Forest is a 1936 American crime drama film directed by Archie Mayo and based on Robert E. Sherwood's 1934 drama of the same name.
+The Petrified Forest is a 1936 American crime tragedy film directed by Archie Mayo and based on Robert E. Sherwood's 1934 drama of the same name.
 The motion picture stars Leslie Howard, Bette Davis and Humphrey Bogart.
 The screenplay was written by Delmer Daves and Charles Kenyon, and adaptations were later performed on radio and television.
 The film is set in Petrified Forest National Park in Arizona.
-According to Variety, Warner Bros. filmed two endings.
+According to Variety, Warner Bros.
+Pictures filmed two endings.
 Howard's character dies in one and survives in the other.
 In May 1945, Warner Bros. released another film based on Sherwood's play, Escape in the Desert.
 It pits a Dutch flyer walking across country to San Francisco and others against a bunch of escaped Nazi POWs.